 4 personality types

-Fist take the Personality Purpose Test HERE to know where you fall between the 4 personality types
+Fist take the Personality Purpose Test HERE to know where you fall between the 4 personality types and read this post that explains each in depth.

 I am a Driver/Expressive and in a former life, I was in a job that required attention to detail.
 It was very monotonous, consisted of detailed work, and was in a quiet, solitary environment.
 I love science and enjoyed so much of it, but it didn’t line up with my strengths at ALL.
 Not surprisingly I found myself unhappy and unfulfilled, but I didn’t really understand why until I had to break this down for my coaching clients.